FG Forecloses More Financial Bailout for Power Gencos - THISDAYLIVE

 *To stop restocking N701bn payment assurance scheme

-The federal government yesterday disclosed that it may no longer provide financial bailouts for power generation companies (Gencos) in Nigeria, stating that the companies must now go out of their way to get customers and sell power generated to them directly under the new eligible customers’ scheme.
+The federal government disclosed Tuesday that it may no longer provide financial bailouts for power generation companies (Gencos) in Nigeria, and will no longer augment their financial shortfalls, adding that the companies must now go out of their way to get customers and sell power generated to them directly under the new eligible customers’ scheme.

-The government further added that it would no longer cover for the financial shortfalls incurred by the Gencos, adding that it will ultimately exit the monthly payments, which it covers for the Gencos under the N701 billion Payment Assurance Guarantee (PAG) initiated by the Nigerian Bulk Electricity Trading Plc (NBET) to help cushion the revenue shortfalls on the Gencos’ books.
+It said it would no longer cover the financial shortfalls incurred by the Gencos, adding that it will ultimately exit the monthly payments which it covers for the Gencos under the N701 billion Payment Assurance Guarantee (PAG) initiated by the Nigerian Bulk Electricity Trading Plc (NBET) to help cushion the revenue shortfalls on the Gencos’ books.

 Edozien said: “The purpose of this gathering is to give full effect to the (eligible customer) policy direction unveiled by the Minister of Power, Works and Housing, Babatunde Fashola, in 2017.